w3f/polkadot-spec/README.md

 - A florishing [Polkadot Runtime Specification](./runtime-spec/)
 - Various other files used by the Polkadot spec team

-## Polkadot Host Specification
+## Polkadot Host and Runtime Specification

-Here your can find the latest version of the [Polkadot Host Specification](./host-spec/polkadot-host-spec.pdf)
+The latest releases of the *Polkadot Host and Runtime Specification* can be found on our [GitHub Releases page](https://github.com/w3f/polkadot-spec/releases).

-Please refer to the [Change Log](./host-spec/CHANGELOG.org) and [PDF Diff](./host-spec/host-spec-diffed-updates.pdf) to review the history of changes to the specification.
+Each release also includes a PDF "diff" to the previous versions that highlights the history of changes to the specification.

-For more details please refer [README.md](./host-spec/README.md) to the specification.
+For more details please refer to the respective *README.md* in the [host-spec](./host-spec/README.md) or [runtime-spec](./runtime-spec/README.md) subfolders.

 ## Polkadot Protocol Conformance Testsuite